ejmcill73/apPython/ap python activities/ Project Prompt Assignment.md

 4. What is your project MVP (minimum viable product)?
 What is the most basic peices of code you need to write to get your projected started and working?
-#i would need to use conditional statements and use intergers for the channel numbers
+#it would need to be able to change the channel and show the input that you request